DataDog/jenkins-datadog-plugin/CONTRIBUTING.md

 This document provides some basic guidelines for contributing to this repository.
 To propose improvements, feel free to submit a PR.

-## Code of Conduct

-This project and everyone participating in it is governed by the Datadog [Code of Conduct][/CODE_OF_CONDUCT.md].
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to opensource@datadoghq.com.

 ## Reporting a Bug - Requesting a feature - Github Issues

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues][1].